Different benefits apply to former Gas Scheme members. Please click here for more information.

 Your benefits during this time will build up as if you were still working and receiving the same pensionable pay as prior to your maternity or adoption leave.

-If you would like more specific information about your personal circumstances, contact Railpen.
+If you would like more specific information about your personal circumstances, contact Broadstone.

 Other Absences